austinkaruru/github-search/README.md

 # Author: `Austin Karuru`

 # Description
-#### This is an application where users can create quotes and have those quotes voted on whether they are terrible or are inspirational.
+#### This is an application where users can display their github profiles, and search pther users and their repositories.
 #### This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.2.

 # Tools used To Develop